seanelliott86/personal-site/src/blog/2024-12-27-catching-accessibility-issues-early-with-react-testing-library.md

 Job done, save, commit, push, go take a 15 minute break and get yourself a coffee, cause that tests is now passing.

-The problem though is we are testing via impementation details by searching for attributes, specifically the `ID` of the input.
+The problem though is we are testing via implementation details by searching for attributes, specifically the `ID` of the input.
 Sure you could argue its still a correct passing test but how accessible is it?

 Instead of looking for attributes we should change our test to search by label text using `getByLabelText`.